Attendance & Absence

 - Authorisation of any leave of absence during term time would be an exception and would only be granted at the Headteacher’s discretion.

-- The Missing Education & Child Employment Services decides if legal action is required.
+- The Local Authority decides if legal action is required.
 If this does happen a penalty notice of £60 to each parent may be issued by the Local Authority as an alternative to prosecution.
-This rises to £120 if unpaid within 28 days.
+This rises to £120 if unpaid by 28 days.
 Failure to pay will lead to prosecution.
 Parents can be fined up to £2,500 and/or imprisoned for failing to ensure that their child attends school regularly.

-- Parents will be invited to the Academies to attend a school based meeting to discuss their child’s attendance if there are unauthorised absences.
+- Parents will be invited into school to attend a School Based Meeting to discuss their child’s attendance if there are unauthorised absences.

-- If further unauthorised absences persist, parents may be invited to the Academies to attend an Attendance Panel to discuss any issues affecting their progress and attendance.
-Alternatively the Academies will make a referral to the Missing Education & Child Employment Services to see if legal action needs to be initiated.
+- If further unauthorised absences persist the Academy will make a referral to the Local Authority to see if legal action needs to be initiated.